tanerochris/ping-react/_site/index.md

 }
 ```
 **Initiate payment request**
-Once an initiate payment request is made the flutterwave returns a response body which specifies what authorization type is needed to initiate a payment.
+Once an initiate payment request is made, Flutterwave  returns a response body which specifies what authorization type is needed to initiate a payment.
 ```markdown
 {
   "status": "success",